mooncowboy/btf-2020-labs/kubernetes/README.md

 It may take up to 15 minutes to get the resources deployed and publicly available.

+Take this time to continue reading the lab materials and get familiar with it.

 ## Overview

 You will be deploying a customer-facing order placement and fulfillment application that is containerized and is architected for a microservice implementation.